MAmirEshraghi/Lightweight-Deep-CNN-Based-Mobile-App-in-the-Screening-of-ALL/README.md

 - **Datasets:**
-X-ray Dataset is available at: ----Soon.
+ALL Dataset is available at: ----Soon.

 - **Citation:**